 Advanced Capacity Payments.
-Some long-term agreements to purchase energy or capacity from other providers call for up-front payment.
+Some long-term agreements to purchase energy or capacity from other providers call for upfront payment.
 Such costs are generally recorded as an asset and amortized over the length of the contract.

 Credit and Market Risk.
 SMUD enters into forward purchase and sales commitments for physical delivery of gas and electricity with utilities and power marketers.
 SMUD is exposed to credit risk related to nonperformance by its wholesale counterparties under the terms of these contractual agreements.
 In order to limit the risk of counterparty default, SMUD has a wholesale counterparty risk policy which includes using the credit agency ratings of SMUD's counterparties and other credit services, credit enhancements for counterparties that do not meet an acceptable risk level, and the use of standardized agreements that allow for the netting of positive and negative exposures associated with a single counterparty.
 SMUD is also subject to similar requirements for many of its gas and power purchase agreements.
 SMUD uses a combination of cash and securities to satisfy its collateral requirements to counterparties.
-SMUD's component unit, NCGA, entered into a guaranteed investment contract and is exposed to credit ratings fall below agreed upon levels.
+SMUD's component unit, NCGA, entered into a guaranteed investment contract and is exposed to credit risk related to nonperformance by its investment provider.
+The investment provider provides collateral if their credit ratings fall below agreed upon levels.
 At December 31, 2017 and 2016, respectively, SMUD held \$3.4 million and \$3.9 million on deposit by counterparties and an investment provider.
 The amount is recorded as unrestricted cash and current restricted cash with an associated current liability.
 At December 31, 2017 and 2016, SMUD posted cash collateral of \$1.5 million with counterparties.